-The average seasonal unimpaired flow volume at the identified POD shall be estimated by one of the following methods: (A) adjustment of streamflow records, or (B) using a precipitation-based streamflow model, or (C) another method acceptable to the State Water Board.
+The average seasonal unimpaired flow volume at the identified POD shall be estimated by one of the following methods: (A) adjustment of streamflow records, or (B) using a precipitation-based streamflow model.

 A. Adjustment of streamflow records method

 Steps for calculating the average seasonal unimpaired flow volume at the identified PODs from streamflow records include: